-Gavin Evans has written a pseudo-scientific book Black Brain, White Brain: Is Intelligence Skin Deep?
+Gavin Evans has written a pseudo-scientific book, Black Brain, White Brain: Is Intelligence Skin Deep?

-For example, James Watson, co-discoverer of DNA’s structure, said that he was “inherently gloomy about the prospect of Africa” because “all our social policies are based on the fact that their intelligence is the same as ours—whereas all the testing says not really.”
+For example, James Watson, co-discoverer of DNA’s structure, said he was “inherently gloomy about the prospect of Africa” because “all our social policies are based on the fact that their intelligence is the same as ours—whereas all the testing says not really.”

-My annoyance is simply that Evans doesn't see the hypocrisy of his criticism of Watson and other intelligent people.
+I am annoyed that Evans doesn't see the hypocrisy of his criticism of Watson and other intelligent people.

 Are IQ tests useful?